If left unaddressed, the rising extremism and persecutions in China and India will undermine the well-being of millions of people.

 We must speak up and demand to be heard.

 Anil Anand is a research associate with the Frontier Centre for Public Policy who served as a police officer for 29 years.

-Anil is one of our Thought Leaders.
+Anil is one of our contributors.
 For interview requests, click here.